prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - Writes in ZFS are "write-back"

+    - Data is first written and stored in-memory, in DMU layer

+    - Later, data for whole pool written to disk via `spa_sync()`

- - Without the ZIL, sync operations inherit latency of `spa_sync()`<sup>\*</sup>
+ - Without the ZIL, sync operations could wait for `spa_sync()`

     - `spa_sync()` can take tens of seconds (or more) to complete

  - Further, with the ZIL, write amplification can be mitigated

- - ZIL is essentially a performance optimization

-.footnote[<sup>\*</sup>All operations inherit this latency, but only sync operations wait for completion] ???

-- _Writes in ZFS are "write-back"_

-   - Data is first written and stored in-memory, in DMU layer...

-   - At some later point, data for whole pool written to disk via `spa_sync()`.

-- _Without ZIL, all sync operations inherit latency of `spa_sync()`_

-   - We don't want each sync operation to take this log

-- _Further, with the ZIL, write amplification can be mitigated_

-   - A single ZPL operation, can cause many writes to occur
+    - A single ZPL operation can cause many writes to occur

-     - e.g. 1 block write to a file causes additional writes to update indirect blocks

     - ZIL allows operation to "complete" with minimal data written

-- _ZIL is essentially a performance optimization_
+ - ZIL needed to provide "fast" synchronous semantics to applications

-  - Strictly speaking, correctness could be achieved without it...
+    - Correctness could be acheived without it, but would be "too slow"

-       - e.g. all sync ops could just wait for `spa_sync()` to complete

-    - But practically speaking, it's necessary...

-       - Performance would be unreasonably bad without it

 ---